 As the baby boomer generation increasingly relies on the services of nursing facilities and other providers of extended care, competition will increase for the funds available under Medicaid.
 Our knowledgeable attorneys keep apprised of the latest legal developments in this area and offer counsel that is specifically tailored to your circumstances.

-Lyons, Beaudry & Harrison, P.A. assists individuals and family with Medicaid planning decisions and related matters that affect healthcare funding.
-Please call 941.444.6407 or contact us online to schedule a consultation at our Sarasota office, located on Main Street in the Ellis Building.
+The attorneys at Lyons, Beaudry & Harrison, P.A. in Sarasota, Florida assist individuals and families with Medicaid planning decisions and other matters that affect healthcare funding.
+To schedule a consultation an experienced lawyer, call 941-444-6407 or contact us online.